cultureamp/deploy-templates-buildkite-plugin/README.md

 automatically deployed.

 This option will also statically set the `FARM` variable to `production` for each target.
 This value can be overridden on a per target basis by adding `FARM` into a local .env file named after the target.
+See section [Overriding FARM variable when using auto-deploy-to-production](#overriding-farm-variable-when-using-auto-deploy-to-production).

 > **Note:** When utilizing `auto-deploy-to-production`, the `auto-selections` and `step-var-names` properties cannot be used.